The Twelve Traditions of Dual Recovery Anonymous

 DRA has Twelve Traditions which are designed to help guide our Meetings, Groups, Intergroups, and Service Boards to operate in ways that best nurture the recovery efforts of all members of our Fellowship.
-The Traditions are a set of suggestions that help DRA as a whole keep on track to best fulfill our Primary Purpose and maintain our Founding Vision.
+The Traditions are a set of suggestions that help DRA as a whole keep on track to best fulfil our Primary Purpose and maintain our Founding Vision.

 The Twelve Traditions of Dual Recovery Anonymous are built upon the foundation of the original Twelve Traditions of Alcoholics Anonymous to whom we owe our gratitude.
 DRA’s Traditions are modified to suit the unique needs of our dual no-fault illnesses and the population DRA serves.
 At this time we do not have a long form of our Twelve Traditions or a book that fully explains our Traditions in depth.
 Many answers can be found in our Preamble and our Questions & Answers document.
 Groups are also well served to borrow the collective wisdom found in AA’s traditional version of the Twelve Traditions where applicable.

-Network: DRA provides a Network of support and information not only to its current members but also to those who may need us in the future.
+DRA provides a Network of support and information not only to its current members but also to those who may need us in the future.
 Sharing information and opening lines of communications between Individual Members, Groups, Intergroups, Service Boards, and the World Network Central Office reminds us all that we have an equal partnership in dual recovery.
 Networking through the Central Office by mail or phone, and helping each other at the Group level are all powerful ways of strengthening our Fellowship and adding resources to further our personal dual recovery goals.
 Network means connecting: We are connecting or drawing together DRA members and Groups to develop the working structure of DRA.

-Unity: DRA must forever remain a united Fellowship with common goals.
+DRA must forever remain a united Fellowship with common goals.
 Our individual recoveries are greatly enhanced by DRA Unity.
 The Twelve Traditions help our Groups and Intergroups maintain a cohesive, safe, and comfortable atmosphere no matter where a newcomer walks into their first DRA Meeting.
 Though each Group is autonomous it is also aware of how its actions can influence other DRA Groups and the DRA Fellowship as a whole.
 Unity means uniting for a common purpose: To help one another achieve dual recovery and to prevent relapse.

-Service: When DRA members are ready, they can choose to engage in service work.
+When DRA members are ready, they can choose to engage in service work.
 Lending a helping hand at a DRA function or filling a Group Service Work Committee Position helps us maintain our recoveries and helps make DRA accessible to others.
 We share the responsibility of helping carry the message of Dual Recovery Anonymous to those who want it.
-We want our message of hope and recovery to be there for other's and DRA Service Work at any level is a wonderful way to help achieve this goal.
-Servicemeans DRA Service Work: We carry our message and provide support to other people who experience dual disorders.
+We want our message of hope and recovery to be there for other’s and DRA Service Work at any level is a wonderful way to help achieve this goal.
+Service means DRA Service Work: We carry our message and provide support to other people who experience dual disorders.

 Many of us have felt very alone in our dual illnesses.
 Our Networking, Unity, and Service Work as guided by the Twelve Traditions of DRA help insure DRA’s continued usefulness and growth.
 The Traditions help members and Groups develop Twelve Step DRA meetings that are a safe haven where we can experience a Fellowship of people who experience the common bond of dual no-fault illnesses.
 The Twelve Traditions help insure that the fear, isolation, and secrecy many of us have experienced no longer need be a part of our lives.